gbmhunter/blog/content/programming/version-control-systems/_index.md

 draft: false
 title: Version Control Systems
 type: page
-url: /programming/version-control-systems
 ---

 ## Overview

 Version control systems are designed for organising and retaining file information in a environment where the 'watched' files are constantly changing.
-They are used exetnsively in programming, project file management and general file management.
+They are used extensively in programming, project file management and general file management.

 The primary functions of a SCM are: